cobi-bike/DevKit/README.md

 ![COBI DevKit](COBI-DevKit.png)

-## 💡Interactive Demo: Learn the fundamentals
+## 💡 Interactive Demo: Learn the fundamentals

 Here's the quickest way to learn the COBI DevKit basics without writing any code: